 - $50.00 for each subsequent offense.9

-Please note the above is the “base fine” for a VC 27315 violation.
+The above is the “base fine” for a VC 27315 violation.
 The actual fine will be significantly more than the base fine.
-This is because the actual fine includes fees and penalty assessments.
+This is because the actual fine includes

-In lieu of a fine, VC 27315 (h) allows a court to order a person convicted of a first offense to attend traffic school.10 This is provided the school instructs on the proper use of safety belts.
+In lieu of a fine for a first offense, the statute allows a court to order you to attend traffic school.10 This is provided the school instructs on the proper use of safety belts.

 2.1.
 No points are placed on a violator’s DMV driving record

 Drivers and passengers in California sometimes receive points on their DMV driving record in addition to a fine.
-A person violating VC 27315, however, is not assessed any points.
+Violating VC 27315, however, does not carry any points.

-This is a good thing because points are ultimately reported to a person’s insurance carrier.
-The result is typically an increase in the person’s insurance rates for several years.
+This is a good thing because points are ultimately reported to your insurance carrier.
+The result is typically an increase in your insurance rates for several years.

 A further problem occurs when points accumulate over time.
-If a driver in California accumulates a certain number of points within a 1-,2- or 3-year period, he can get a negligent operator license suspension.
-If this happens, the DMV can either suspend or revoke the motorist’s driving privileges.
+If you accumulate a certain number of points within a 1-, 2- or 3-year period, you can get a negligent operator license suspension.
+If this happens, the DMV can either suspend or revoke your driving privileges.

 Please note, however, that either of these actions will require a California DMV hearing.

-3. Legal defenses if a driver violates the Motor Vehicle Safety Act
+3. What are the legal defenses if I violate the Motor Vehicle Safety Act?

-A driver or passenger that receives a ticket for not wearing a seat belt does not have to automatically plead guilty to it.
-He can always try to beat it by raising a legal defense.
-However, if this is done, the person should gain the assistance of a California attorney.
+If you receive a ticket for not wearing a seat belt, you do not have to automatically plead guilty to it.
+You can always try to beat it by raising a legal defense.
+However, if this is done, you should gain the assistance of a California attorney.

 3.1.
 Common defenses for not wearing a seat belt